Print this page (attorney exhibit format)

 - Safeguarding: Store items in a manner that preserves integrity and restricts unauthorized access.

-- Time reference: Record dates and times using a consistent system time reference where applicable.
+- Time reference: Record dates and times using a consistent system time reference when needed.

 - Integrity preservation: Avoid unnecessary change through appropriate handling; document any unavoidable alterations.

-- Verification: Apply cryptographic hashes (e.g., SHA-256) to images or exports and confirm consistency, where applicable.
+- Verification: Apply cryptographic hashes (e.g., SHA-256) to images or exports and confirm consistency when used.

 - Recordkeeping: Maintain complete written records suitable for counsel review and later reconstruction of the handling history.